Skip to main content

 Three interlocking loops: each loop produces two fuel streams feeding the other two, but cannot modify its own baseline

-By this point, the foundation of the methodology is largely in place, but I wanted to make sure it had no holes.
-So in the next article, we’ll look at what the three cores of this methodology are, what structural vulnerabilities it has, and how to address them on the way to turning it into a Playbook the Agent can act on.
+In the next article, we’ll look at what the three cores of this methodology are, what structural vulnerabilities it has, and how to turn methodology into a Playbook the Agent can act on.

 References: